oparry-ukaea/paraview_wrapper/README.md

 # paraview_sandbox
-Repo for playing around with paraview scripting.
+Utils for wrapping the paraview Python interface.